 From Malta airport to Valletta

-Luqa airport is the only airport in Malta, located about 8 kilometers southwest of Valletta.
+Malta International Airport, Luqa, is the only airport in Malta, and it is situated about 8 kilometers southwest of Valletta.

 Check for taxi prices to different destinations here.
 An administrative fee of a few euros could be added to the price.

 Bolt (former Taxify) operates in Malta, and it's cheaper than traditional taxi companies.